ashutoshdtu/eazyapi/CONTRIBUTING.md

 2. Add tests for the new changes
 3. Edit documentation if you have changed something significant
 4. Make sure to follow the [styleguides](#styleguides)
+5. Use `cz commit -s` instead of `git commit` to commit your changes
-5. Open a PR in our repository and follow the PR template so that we can efficiently review the changes
+6. Open a PR in our repository and follow the PR template so that we can efficiently review the changes
-6. After you submit your pull request, verify that all status checks are passing
+7. After you submit your pull request, verify that all status checks are passing

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.